 This webinar continues our journey of reconciliation through placemaking.
 Join planners, Elders and other significant partners as they aim to strengthen the connection between people and places they share.
 Placemaking is a creative but intentional approach for shaping public spaces that involves a collaborative process and a collective vision.
-This webinar features two unique approaches:
+This webinar features a unique approach:

 Elder Ruth Adams